Irmino: History

-It was in Irmino, at the “Tsentralna-Irmino” mine, where he had been working since 1927, that Alexei Stakhanov managed to extract 102 t of coal, i.e. 14 times the norm, on the night of August 30 to August 31, 1935.
+It was in Irmino, at the “Tsentralna-Irmino” mine, where Alexei Stakhanov had been working since 1927, that the legendary miner reportedly managed to extract 102 t of coal, i.e. 14 times the norm, on the night of 30–31 August 1935.
 At the time, the village of Irmino depended on Kadiivka, and Stakhanov's registration would have been made at the Tsentralna-Irmino mine in Kadiivka.

+In 1936, the village achieved city status and took on the name Teplohirsk in 1977.
+On 8 July 2010 the town was renamed Irmino.
+The name Irmino is based on the Russian language and does not conform with the norms of the Ukrainian language.